Sean laid as still as he could while the ring of light passed around his body with a hum that made his bones tingle.

 “Yes,” Ermen said.

-The warden looked sharply at Jamisson, who for his part appeared stoic.
+The warden looked sharply at Jamisson, who for his part remained stoic.

 “Why?”
 Jamisson asked.